 Hyderabad - 500032,

-The Global Grain Seed Market is segmented by Technology into Open Pollinated Varieties, Hybrid Derivatives, Non-GMO Hybrids, and Genetically Modified Hybrids, and by Crop Type into Rice, Wheat, Maize (Corn), Sorghum, and Other Crop Types.
-A geographical analysis, covering the top 19 countries in the world is also part of the report.
+The Grain Seed Market is Segmented by Technology into Open Pollinated Varieties, Hybrid Derivatives, Non-GMO Hybrids, and Genetically Modified Hybrids, and by Crop Type into Rice, Wheat, Maize (Corn), Sorghum, and Other Crop Types.
+A Geographical Analysis, Covering the Top 19 Countries in the World is also part of the Report.

 Fastest Growing Market:

-The Global Grain Seed Market was valued at USD 27.81 billion in 2018 and is projected to register a CAGR of 6.42% during the forecast period (2019-2024).
+The grain seed market is projected to register a CAGR of 6.4% during the forecast period (2020-2025).
 Asia-Pacific is the largest market for cereals and grains seeds and is expected to remain dominant during the forecast period.